MatZar01/IC_SHM_P2/README.md

 > 4. Make dataset for Task 1 and Task 3

 In the last step of dataset preparation, separate datasets for defect and damage state detection have to be prepared.
 In order to do so, run `comp_split.py` and `ds_dataset.py`.
 In the result, yet another set of training/testing images will be created in `./semantic_segmentation/dataset_comp` and `./damage_state_detection/dataset` directories.
 After this step, the creation of datasets is finally finished.
+Details on transforming images to datasets are described in detail in the article.

 > 5. Train models for Task 0, 1 and 2.

+In order to train models for tasks 0, 1 and 2 with the gathered data, use `train_with_detectron_sem_seg.py` script.
+Note, that you will have to set your task and dataset paths manually.
+After the training is complete, DL model will be saved in `./output_{task}_seg` directory.
+This script also provides methods for prediction visualization.

+Note, that the script uses `#%%` symbols - thus it can be used in two ways: in single continoous run or in jupyter-style cell by cell runs.

+> 6. Train model for damage state detection.

+In order to train model for the last task, first features from the dataset have to be extracted and saved to `.hdf5` file with `extract_features.py` script.
+By default, ResNet 50 is used as feature extractor, but it can be changed to any pretrained CNN from `tensorflow.keras.applications` (we just found out that ResNet works best).

+After features are extracted, train new classifier with `train_model.py`.
+The process can take up to 4 hours, as it uses only CPU and processes ~60k images.
+After training, new classifier will be saved as `ResNet_clf.cpickle`.
+It can later be used for inference as classifier for ResNet CNN and properly reworked images.

+And thats it.

 ## Use examples